 For more exciting and interesting stories, order the book by clicking on the "Buy Now!" button above.

 Order a copy of our latest offering.
-These poems explore the complexities of being part of two cultures, Indian and American by looking at such universal experiences as childbirth, death, love, and joy.
+These poems explore the complexities of being, Indian and American in experiences such as childbirth, death, love, and joy.